-Boston Market operates in the Market Place every Wednesday and Saturday, with additional stalls on Bargate Green every Wednesday including the Auction.
+Boston Market operates in the Market Place every Wednesday and Saturday, with additional stalls on Bargate Green every Wednesday.

 Boston market is a recognised tourist attraction in its’ own right; with a large number of stalls offering a diverse and attractive range of goods, services and fresh local produce.
 There is something here for everyone – including fruit and veg, plants, cheeses, toys, gadgets, fabrics, sweets, cakes, cards, household goods – there’s so much to see.